Autumn in the Garden

 MISSION

 The goal of the Village of Piermont Community Garden is to provide Piermont residents with the opportunity to grow food and flowers in a beautiful setting, in a manner that does not harm the environment and that encourages friendship and cooperation.
+(Ref; Joan Gussow, Foundress, and adopted on Oct.
+6, 2002 by the membership.)

 SERVICE POSITIONS

-1. The Community Garden is overseen by the Garden Coordinator Team who see that the work of the Garden goes harmoniously and efficiently.
+1. The Community Garden is overseen by the Garden Leadership Team who see that the work of the Garden goes harmoniously and efficiently.
 They are the official liaisons with the Village of Piermont and empowered to make emergency decisions, act on behalf of the group, and purchase necessary materials.

 2. Fiscal management, including collecting dues, is the responsibility of the Treasurer